Back in 2016, insurance firm AXA found itself in a bit of hot water with its employee engagement levels.

 3. Develop a brand/campaign-specific avatar

-If you really want employees to sit up and take notice, you need to speak to them in their language.
+If you really want people to sit up and take notice, you need to speak to them in their language.
 And that simply means making your communications more human.

 Of course, the most ‘human’ internal comms can get is when they involve face-to-face interaction.
 But this isn’t always possible.
 We think a compelling alternative is to create a ‘human’ persona from scratch.